The Trouble with Tribbles: Retrospective critiques

 The New York Times described the scene with Kirk and the tribbles in the grain container as one of the "best-remembered moments" of the series.
 Time magazine ranked "The Trouble with Tribbles" as the sixth best moment in Star Trek.
 IGN ranked it as the fifth best episode of The Original Series, while TechRepublic ranked it as the fourth best.
 The A.V.
-Club included "The Trouble with Tribbles" in a list of ten must-see episodes, and USA Today listed as one of the three best.
+Club included "The Trouble with Tribbles" in a list of ten must-see episodes, and USA Today listed it as one of the three best.
 In 1998, "The Trouble with Tribbles" was listed as the eighth best cult moment of all time by The Times newspaper.
 In a list of the top 100 episodes of the Star Trek franchise, "The Trouble with Tribbles" was placed sixth by Charlie Jane Anders at io9.

 Zack Handlen's July 2009 review for The A.V.
 Club gave the episode a grade of A. Cyrano Jones was Handlen's least favorite part of the episode, and with the exception of that character, it was one of the better scripts seen in The Original Series.
 He thought that despite the lack of a sense of real danger, the plot all comes together neatly and praised the story's effects on Kirk, saying "The way the episode unfolds means Kirk's constantly dealing with things he does not really want to deal with, and there's a surprising amount of enjoyment to be had in seeing him complain about it to Spock."

 Michele Erica Green, writing for TrekNation in March 2006, said she thought that the episode would have been dated, but found it was "as funny as ever."
 She thought that Scotty's lines were "unforgettable" and the scenes between McCoy and Spock were "priceless".
 Eugene Myers and Torie Atkinson reviewed the episode for Tor.com in April 2010.
 They described it as "easily the most celebrated episode of the entire Original Series (if not the whole franchise)".
 They went on to describe it as a "perfect episode", and both gave it maximum scores of six out of six.

 In 2009, Time rated "The Trouble with Tribbles" as one of the top ten moments of Star Trek, including television series and films up to that time.
 In 2017, Space.com ranked "The Trouble with Tribbles" the second best episode of all Star Trek television, including all Star Trek television series episodes prior to Star Trek: Discovery.
 Io9 ranked it as the sixth best episode of all Star Trek episodes, including later series, up to 2011.

 In 2012, The A.V.
 Club ranked this episode as one of the top ten "must see" episodes of The Original Series.

 In 2013, The Hollywood Reporter ranked Kirk being buried in tribbles as one of the top 15 key moments of The Original Series.
 They remark "the image of Kirk mired in a pile of adorable fur balls has solidified "The Trouble of Tribbles" in the pop culture lexicon."